merkouris148/numerical-analysis-algorithms/README.md

 * `newton_raphson.m` an implementation of the [Newton-Ramphson's method](https://en.wikipedia.org/wiki/Newton%27s_method).
 The Newton-Raphson's method converges quadraticly, if certain criteria are met.

 * `b_nr.m`  a combination of the Newton-Raphson's method.
-The algorithm, intilally, finds a solution using the Newton-Raphson's method (which is a heavely computational task) and then enchanches the solution's estimation using (the much simpler) bisection method.
+The algorithm, intilally, finds a solution using the Newton-Raphson's method (which is a heavy computational task) and then enchanches the solution's estimation using (the much simpler) bisection method.

 ### Linear algebra methods